-There are a number of directions for improving this research.
-Firstly, the texture language used in this paper is very rudimentary, having only a basic set of arithmetic and RGB operators, along with a basic noise primitive.
+There are a number of directions for improving the evolution of 3D textures.
+Firstly, the parameters of the experiments could be altered to promote more optimal performance.
+For example, most runs resulted in bloated solutions.
+This expression bloat contributes to convergence.
+The bloat terms not only have the effect of protecting expressions from harmful alteration, but also alterations that might improve the fitness.
+Secondly, the texture language used in this paper is very rudimentary, having only a basic set of arithmetic and RGB operators, along with a basic noise primitive.
 More complex textures will arise with a language that has higher-level texture generating primitives.
-For example, the use of Renderman shaders as done in Genshade would immediately result in more complex texture results [3].
-The language could also be supplemented with additional 3-D model information.
-For example, a notion of model hierarchy might be introduced into the language.
-This would permit the texture to incorporate which portion of the model hierarchy a texture is to be rendered upon.
-This would yield textures that are tuned more intimately to the model's structure.
+For example, the use of Renderman shaders as done in Genshade would immediately result in more complex texture results [10].
+The language could also be supplemented with additional information about the model structure, for example, the hierarchical composition of models.
+This would permit the texture formulae to incorporate which portion of the model hierarchy a texture is to be rendered upon, and would result in textures that are tuned more intimately to the model's structure.